-- Further develop the budget process to embed long term decision-making and consultation as core principles - Develop the latest Medium-Term Financial Strategy and begin considerations early, on options for ensuring a sustainable budget, including exploring any opportunities for transformation of services. - Develop a clear long-term capital strategy.
+- The introduction of a new financials system in 2022/23 will require further development of the budget setting and monitoring processes to embed long term decision-making and consultation as core principles. - Continue to develop the latest Medium-Term Financial Strategy and begin considerations early, on options for ensuring a sustainable budget, including exploring any opportunities for transformation of services. - Develop a clear long-term capital strategy and plan, for up to 10 years.